Michael97-li/Leetcode_Per_Genre/Genre/Graph.md

 * Degree of a Vertex: the term “degree” applies to unweighted graphs.
 The degree of a vertex is the number of edges connecting the vertex.
 In Figure 1, the degree of vertex A is 3 because three edges are connecting it.
 * In-Degree: “in-degree” is a concept in directed graphs.
 If the in-degree of a vertex is d, there are d directional edges incident to the vertex.
 In Figure 2, A’s indegree is 1, i.e., the edge from F to A.
 * Out-Degree: “out-degree” is a concept in directed graphs.
 If the out-degree of a vertex is d, there are d edges incident from the vertex.
 In Figure 2, A’s outdegree is 3, i,e, the edges A to B, A to C, and A to G.

+### The two important functions of a “disjoint set.”

+---

+In the introduction videos above, we discussed the two important functions in a “disjoint set”.

+* **The `find` function** finds the root node of a given vertex.
+For example, in Figure 5, the output of the find function for vertex 3 is 0.
+* **The `union` function** unions two vertices and makes their root nodes the same.
+In Figure 5, if we union vertex 4 and vertex 5, their root node will become the same, which means the union function will modify the root node of vertex 4 or vertex 5 to the same root node.

+### There are two ways to implement a “disjoint set”.

+---

+* Implementation with Quick Find: in this case, the time complexity of the `find` function will be **O**(**1**).
+However, the `union` function will take more time with the time complexity of **O**(**N**).
+* Implementation with Quick Union: compared with the Quick Find implementation, the time complexity of the `union` function is better.
+Meanwhile, the `find` function will take more time in this case.